Illumina’s accelerator has an impressive 93 percent follow-on funding rate — here’re its latest picks – TechCrunch

 - Tailor Bio LTD, a cancer diagnostics company developing a precision oncology platform to identify patterns in the genetics of tumors to predict how patients will respond to different therapies.

-“As we navigate the current global pandemic, there is an even stronger urgency to create breakthrough genomics startups that will transform human health and beyond,” said Amanda Cashin, Co-founder and Global Head of Illumina Accelerator, in a statement.
+“As we navigate the current global pandemic, there is an even stronger urgency to create breakthrough genomics startups that will transform human health and beyond,” said Amanda Cashin, co-founder and Global Head of Illumina Accelerator, in a statement.
 “By opening our second location and partnering with seed stage capital investors, we are proud to invest in these transformative startups to push the boundaries of where genomics can go.”

-The accelerator program has partnered with First In Ventures, an investment organization backed in part by the family office DBM Invest, in both the US and the UK.
-Wing Venture Capital will also continue to provide convertible notes in the US while government entities through the Cambridgeshire & Peterborough Combined Authority will support companies in the UK.
+The accelerator program has partnered with First In Ventures, an investment organization backed in part by the family office DBM Invest, in both the U.S. and the U.K. Wing Venture Capital will also continue to provide convertible notes in the U.S. while government entities through the Cambridgeshire & Peterborough Combined Authority will support companies in the U.K.

 Illumina has also opened up applications for its next batch of companies.